gasparbarancelli/spring-native-query/docs/spring-boot-4.md

 ---

+## Breaking Notes

+**Template Engine Change:**

+The project previously used Jtwig as the SQL template engine.
+However, Jtwig has been discontinued, so the template engine was replaced with Freemarker.
+All SQL file templating now uses Freemarker syntax.
+This change improves maintainability and future compatibility.

+---

 ## Notes
 - The SQL examples and query implementations can be adapted to your data model.
 - The `nativequery` library makes it easy to map native query results directly to DTOs and Java records.